 Web accessibility audit is the process of evaluating or analyzing your website to determine its accessible state.
 It is simply knowing your website is not accessible and identifying barriers that are preventing individuals with various forms of disabilities from accessing the site.

 The audit here merely is checking if your website complies with the requirements of particular laws and regulations that govern the country your organization operates.
 In most cases, web accessibility (a11y) audit evaluates your website against the international standard, the Web Content Accessibility Guidelines (WCAG) 2.0/2.1 A/AA standards.
 Hence, it can be called conformance evaluations as it identifies violations and summarizes your site’s level of compliance with WCAG and other federal rules.
-An audit report declares the result of such analysis or evaluation and provides comprehensive, page-by-page analysis with documentation of areas in need of remediation.
+An audit report declares the result of such analysis or evaluation and provides a comprehensive, page-by-page analysis with documentation of areas in need of remediation.

 Let’s answer all the questions you may have one at a time.